-We believe that Ms. Bakker is qualified to serve on our board of directors due to her experience investing in healthcare companies.
+We believe that Mr. Wu is qualified to serve on our board of directors due to the valuable expertise and perspective he brings with his experience investing in consumer-facing companies.

 Peter Tuxen Bisgaard has served as member of our board of directors since October 2017.
 Since September 2017, Mr. Bisgaard has been Managing Director of Nan Fung Life Sciences, a global life sciences investment platform and a Managing Partner at Pivotal Bioventure Partners LLC, a healthcare venture capital fund.
 Prior to this, he was a Senior Partner at Novo Ventures, a healthcare focused venture investment firm, from 2009 to September 2017.
 Prior to Novo Ventures he was with McKinsey and Co.
 He has previously served on the board of directors of the following publicly-held companies: Ra Pharmaceuticals, Inc., a clinical stage biopharmaceutical company; Nevro Corp, a commercial stage medical device company; HTG Molecular Diagnostics, Inc., a commercial stage RNA-platform based life sciences tools company; Otonomy, Inc., a biopharmaceutical company developing therapeutics for treating hearing disorders; and Alder Biopharmaceuticals, Inc., a late stage drug development company focusing on migraine therapeutics.
 In addition Mr. Bisgaard is serving, and has served, on numerous boards of privately held biotechnology and medical technology companies.
 Mr. Bisgaard received an M.Sc. in engineering from Technical University of Denmark and a post graduate degree in mathematical modeling in economics by the European Consortium for Mathematics in the Industry.